IDGHIM/fcc-Tribute-Page/README.md

 18. Your #image should have a height of auto.
 19. Your #image should be centered within its parent.

-## Context of project
+## :black_medium_small_square: Context of project
-This is one of the required projects to earn certification
+This is one of the required projects to earn certification Responsive Web Design